-First of all, I would like to say how grateful I am to my supervisor, Prof Dr. Fakhreddin Mamedov, parents, brother, and sister.
-I could not have prepared this Graduation Project without the generous help of Mr. Cemal Kavalcıoğlu.
+First of all, I would like to say how grateful I am to my supervisor, Prof. Dr. Fakhreddin Mamedov, friends and family.
+I could not have prepared this Graduation Project without the generous help of Mr. Cemal Kavalcıoğlu, Mr.Buğra Tansu.